 Its also very important to ensure that our members' views are heard and our members' needs are considered.
 Similarly, being a Council member is a key element in making sure that our local members are kept informed of developments and are able to share best practice with members elsewhere.

 From the individual's perspective, being on Council is, of course, a huge honour which will mean you meet fascinating people, enjoy valuable networking opportunities and ensure you are better informed about all the issues facing our profession.

 To stand for election, you need to meet the eligibility criteria:

-Complete your application online via ICAEW nomination system.
+- Complete you application online via the ICAEW Nomination system

 Canvassing constituents for their votes and making yourself visible during the voting period will play an important part in your electoral campaign.
 Here are some things we recommend:

 - Video statement

 A short 60-90 second video is a great way to tell the constituency about yourself, what you want to achieve on Council and why they should vote for you.

 Social media is a great way to reach your constituents and we encourage you to use these channels as a way of communicating with your voters.
 For example, you could add a web link to your candidate statement, or perhaps post to the ICAEW Facebook or Twitter accounts.